Whistler Olympic Park

 The Day Lodge at Whistler Olympic Park.
 Photo - Justa Jeskova

 The Whistler Olympic Park is located 22km southwest of Whistler in the Callaghan Valley.
 To get there by car you can drive south on Highway 99 and then turn right onto Callaghan Road.
 You’ll then begin to climb uphill towards Whistler Olympic Park.
-During winter there is a shuttle bus that departs from Creekside.
-The bus leaves at 9.45am and returns at either 1.15pm or 3pm.
 This area is also home to wild animals such as bears and eagles, so keep your eyes peeled!

 The Whistler Olympic Park was built for the 2010 Winter Olympics.
 It took two years of construction to complete and opened to the public in November 2008.
 During the Olympics, the park hosted the biathlon, cross-country skiing, Nordic combined, and ski jumping.